Fexonchik-py/pymodcraft/README.md

 # pymodcraft
 Pymodcraft - edit the minecraft mod with one handy program.
-Source code.
+This is a source code.